 Accelerating Investments for Healthy Communities (AIHC)

-Nonprofit hospitals and health systems are increasingly looking beyond their walls to strategies like affordable housing, food security and asset building to improve the health and wellness of community members.
+Nonprofit hospitals and health systems are increasingly looking beyond their walls to strategies like affordable housing, food security, and asset building to improve the health and wellness of community members.
 These same organizations often have an array of assets—financial resources, land, and expertise—that can be harnessed to create more equitable, sustainable, and healthy communities.
-Accelerating Investments in Healthy Communities is helping a cohort of eight innovative non-profit hospitals and health systems advance and deepen their efforts to invest in their communities, and inspire others to do the same.
+Accelerating Investments in Healthy Communities (AIHC) is helping participating hospitals and health systems deepen their investment in affordable housing, advance policies and practices that foster equitable housing solutions, and inspire others to do the same.